 About Lindsey M King

-Lindsey King, PhD, MPH, CHES, CCRP, CTTS (she/her/hers) is a clinical assistant professor in the Department of Health Services Research, Management and Policy at the University of Florida (UF) College of Public Health and Health Professions (PHHP).
-Dr. King received her PhD in public health from the social and behavioral sciences program at UF PHHP in 2018.
-She received her Master of Public Health (MPH) from the University of South Florida (USF) in 2006 with a concentration in community and family health and public health education.
-She also received her Bachelor of Arts from UF in 2004.
-Dr. King is also a certified health education specialist (CHES), a certified clinical research professional (CCRP), and a certified tobacco treatment specialist (CTTS).
-Dr. King’s research background includes behavioral oncology research, maternal and child health epidemiology clinical research, and community-based participatory research (CBPR) to address disparities in maternal and child health.
-Her dissertation research examined adverse childhood experiences and trauma-informed, resilience-building community initiatives using the social ecological model.
-Dr. King’s primary research interests focus on using CBPR and community-engaged research to identify strengths of communities and eliminate health disparities in underserved populations including racial and ethnic minority populations and sexual and gender minority populations.
+Lindsey King, PhD, MPH, CHES®, CCRP, CTTS (she/her) is a clinical assistant professor of public health in the Department of Health Services Research, Management and Policy at the University of Florida (UF) College of Public Health and Health Professions.
+She serves as Master of Public Health (MPH) concentration coordinator for the social and behavioral sciences (SBS) (campus and online) and public health practice (online) concentrations.
+Dr. King received her PhD in public health from the UF SBS program in 2018.
+She received her MPH from the University of South Florida (USF) and her Bachelor of Arts from UF.
+Dr. King is also a tobacco cessation facilitator through the Northeast Florida Area Health Education Center (AHEC).
+Dr. King’s research background includes mixed methods research in behavioral oncology, clinical, epidemiology, and community-based participatory research (CBPR) to address disparities in maternal and child health (MCH), and adverse childhood experiences (ACEs) and trauma-informed, resilience-building community initiatives.
+Dr. King’s primary interests include community-engaged research to identify strengths of communities and eliminate health disparities in underserved populations including racial and ethnic minority populations and sexual and gender minority populations.

 Certified Clinical Research ProfessionalSociety of Clinical Research Associates